-PERFORMANCE MEASURE 3: Identified sewer replacement or relining projects are completed within 2 years of identification.
+PERFORMANCE MEASURE 2: Identified sewer replacement or relining projects as informed by the updated condition assessment and consequence of failure models are completed within 2 years of identification.

-ACTION # RECOMMENDED ACTION TIMING COST AGENCY RELATED GOALS WR5.1 Continue sewer inspections and ramp up the pace of inspections per NASSCO standards.
+ACTION# RECOMMENDED ACTION TIMING COST AGENCY RELATED GOALS WR5.1 Continue sewer inspections and ramp up the pace of inspections per NASSCO standards.
 ONGOING \$ DPW WR5.2 Ensure that the 10-year Water and Sewer Plan continues to be updated regularly.
 SHORT TERM \$ DPW WR5.3 Continue to budget for and complete the wastewater collection system projects as identified in the 10-year Water and Sewer Plan and/or as informed by updated condition assessment and consequence of failure models.
 ONGOING \$\$ DPW WR5.4 Explore with Anne Arundel County the feasibility of generating commercial compost using the bio-solids produced at the Annapolis Water Reclamation Facility.
 MID TERM \$\$ DPW